Web Site: http://www.umsl.edu/~pcs/

 The Nonprofit Management & Leadership Program offers comprehensive education and training for professional staff, board members, and other leaders of nonprofit and voluntary organizations, as well as students and others wishing to explore a future in the field.
 Through PCS, the program offers noncredit seminars, workshops, and conferences, both on and off campus.

-The College of Nursing offers an RN–BSN program for registered nurses both on and off campus.
-Currently, the college offers the RN–BSN courses at St. Charles Community College, the SSM Health System at DePaul Health Center, and Mercy Hospital in St. Louis.
+The College of Nursing offers an RN–BSN program that provides a seamless articulation to facilitate obtaining the BSN degree for registered nurses on campus, online and off campus each semester.
+Currently, the college offers the RN–BSN courses at the University of Missouri-St. Louis, St. Charles Community College, Forest Park Community College, West County Continuing Education Center and Mercy Hospital in St. Louis.
 The MSN/FNP Program is offered at various outreach sites, depending on interest.

 The College of Optometry offers COPE-approved advanced higher education programs that meet the requirements of state boards for individual relicensing.
 The dissemination of research data along with interactive panel programs of discussions of current issues are developed to advance clinical vision care.

 PCS offers credit courses leading to degree completion at various metropolitan sites, including St. Charles Community College, Mineral Area College, Jefferson College, St. Louis Community College South County Education and University Center, and St. Louis Community College at Wildwood and at Forest Park.